marionettejs/backbone.syphon/apidoc.md

 ### Default Input Reader Set

 Syphon comes with a default input reader set in the `Backbone.Syhpon.InputReaders` object.
-This input reset set has a few default input readers built in (see below).
+This input reader set has a few default input readers built in (see below).

-You can replace the entire input reset set by creating a new instance of `Backbone.Syphon.InputReaderSet` like this:
+You can replace the entire input reader set by creating a new instance of `Backbone.Syphon.InputReaderSet` like this:

 ```js